Scoreboard API

 Adds a score to the specified board.
 If Wi-Fi is unavailable, adds it to a local outgoing cache.
 Invokes the callback with the resulting score and rank if Wi-Fi is available.

 Get the local player’s top score from the specified scoreboard.
 The score is returned through the provided callback.
-If Wi-Fi is unavailable, the players best score may be fetched from a local cache.
+If Wi-Fi is unavailable, the player’s best score may be fetched from a local cache.
+If there is no personal best on the given board, the returned score is NULL.

 void playdate->scoreboards->freeScore(PDScore *score)